maarten-pennings/mRPM/flash.md

 The ESP8266/NodeMCU board creates a COM port on the PC, and the script will send the firmware file to that COM port.

-If there is only one COM port on your PC the script will select it.
+If there is only one COM port on your PC the script will select it automatically.
 If there are multiple COM ports you have to select the right one.

 In case of doubt, run the script once without and once with the ESP8266/NodeMCU board connected and see which COM port is added the second time.
+That is the COM port you need to select.